jdw1996/jdw1996.github.io/_src/2019-12-04-mlb-logos-in-the-style-of-the-blue-jays.md

 Between Cleveland and Cincinnati, I arbitrarily gave the outline of Ohio to the former and a simplified version of the state flag to the latter.

+By request, I made a variant that replaces the Ohio flag with [the Reds 'C' logo](/img/mlb-blue-jays/cin-c.svg).

 <img src="img/mlb-blue-jays/cin.svg" style="width: 400px; height: 400px" />

 ## Cleveland Indians